Roy Moore Beats Trump's Choice To Claim Alabama's GOP Senate Nomination

 Strange was seen by McConnell and other GOP Senate leaders as a reliable member of their caucus.
 Moore, meanwhile, has reveled in casting himself as an outsider.
 And in solidly Republican Alabama, he is a prohibitive favorite to win the Dec.
 12 special election against Democrat Doug Jones.

-Trump carried the Cotton State overwhelmingly in last year’s presidential election, but Strange’s rebuke casts some doubt on his influence just eight months into his presidency ― one that could signal troubles ahead for his party in next year’s midterm elections.
+Trump carried the Cotton State overwhelmingly in last year’s presidential election, but Strange’s rebuke casts doubt on his clout just eight months into his presidency ― which could signal troubles ahead for his party in next year’s midterm elections.

 Trump himself, at last week’s rally, conceded he may have made a mistake in his pick and bemoaned that a Strange loss would be depicted as a “total embarrassment” for him.
 He also pledged to campaign for Moore in the event of a Strange loss.